Repaying Your Student Loans

 Exit counseling can be completed online, in about 30 minutes, through https://studentaid.gov/ You will need your Federal Student Aid ID (FSA ID) to log in.

-After you graduate, leave school or drop below half-time enrollment, you are entitled to one grace period for Direct and Perkins loans.
+After you graduate, leave school, or drop below half-time enrollment, you are entitled to one grace period for Direct and Perkins loans.
 During this time--which is typically six months for Direct and nine months for Perkins--you are not required to make payments.

 Grace periods are day-specific.
 Your grace period begins on the day immediately following the day you stop attending school at least half-time and ends on the day before the repayment period begins.

-The interest on Perkins loans and subsidized loans borrowed prior to the 2012-13 academic year is paid by the federal government during your grace period.
+The interest on Perkins loans and subsidized loans borrowed before the 2012-13 academic year is paid by the federal government during your grace period.
 On unsubsidized loans (and subsidized loans borrowed after the 2011-12 academic year), you are responsible for the interest.
 While you don't have to pay the interest during your grace period, any unpaid interest is capitalized--added to the loan principal--when repayment begins.

 Repayment begins the day after your grace period ends; your first payment is due within 60 days.
 You will receive communication from your lender or servicer about repaying your loans.
 If you do not, be sure to contact your lender or servicer directly.